 - Re-gift unwanted presents.

-- Be creative with homemade gifts for presents, like cookies in a jar ideas, homegrown herbs in a pot.
+- Be creative with homemade gifts for presents, like cookies in a jar ideas, or homegrown herbs in a pot.

 - Make your own special greeting cards from upcycled items.